project-akri/akri-on-krustlet/demo.md

 ## Start your kubernetes cluster

-For this demo we are using microk8s, but feel free to use any of your choice, krustlet has documentation for most of them.
+For this demo we are using microk8s, but feel free to use any of your choice, krustlet has documentation for most of them [here] (https://github.com/deislabs/krustlet/tree/main/docs/howto).

 ## Start your krustlet node